gmu-gd/type22-fall/syllabus/index.md

 If you are experiencing a crisis after our business hours or on weekends or holidays, please call us at 703-993-2380.
 Please select option 1 in our phone system to be connected to an after-hours crisis counselor.

-If you are interested in connecting with a provider in the community for long term counseling, please visit our Find a Community Provider page for our database of community provider options and other options for connecting with a therapist.
-If you have student health insurance through Aetna, you may also choose to access services through TelaDoc
+If you are interested in connecting with a provider in the community for long term counseling, please visit our [Find a Community Provider](https://caps.gmu.edu/community-provider-search/) page for our database of community provider options and other options for connecting with a therapist.
+If you have student health insurance through Aetna, you may also choose to access services through [TelaDoc](https://www.aetnastudenthealth.com/schools/Peace_of_Mind_ 8.5x11.pdf).

 ### Anti-Racism Statement
 The School of Art plays an integral role in building an educational environment that is committed to anti-racism and inclusive excellence.
 An anti-racist approach to higher education acknowledges the ways that individual, interpersonal, institutional, and structural manifestations of racism against Black, Indigenous, and other people of color contribute to inequality and injustice in our classrooms, on our campuses, and in our communities.
 It strives to provide our community members with resources to interrupt cycles of racism so as to cultivate a more equitable, inclusive, and just environment for all of our students, staff, faculty, alumni, and friends, regardless of racial background.
 An anti-racism approach is an active and ongoing, long-term process.
 In all our efforts, we uphold a commitment to creating honest, respectful, supportive, and healing spaces where members of our community can meaningfully dialogue and learn from each other’s lived experiences for the betterment of our entire community.